San7o/Brenta-Engine/GUIDE.md

 ### Audio

-There is a simple-to-use audio API in `ECS::Audio`.
+There is a simple-to-use audio API in `Brenta::Audio`.
 You can load sound files, create channels and play a sound on a channel.
 There can be only one sound playing per channel, but of course there can be multiple channels playing so some channel management from the developer is needed: